iShares S&P 400 MidCap ETF (NYSEARCA:IJH) Sees Large Volume Increase

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-CFS Investment Advisory Services LLC boosted its holdings in iShares S&P 400 MidCap ETF by 27,039.0% during the 1st quarter.
-CFS Investment Advisory Services LLC now owns 3,918,331 shares of the company’s stock valued at $511,000 after acquiring an additional 3,903,893 shares during the period.
-Northwestern Mutual Investment Management Company LLC increased its holdings in shares of iShares S&P 400 MidCap ETF by 72.9% in the second quarter.
-Northwestern Mutual Investment Management Company LLC now owns 2,445,933 shares of the company’s stock valued at $553,343,000 after purchasing an additional 1,031,500 shares during the period.
-Tiedemann Advisors LLC acquired a new position in shares of iShares S&P 400 MidCap ETF in the third quarter valued at approximately $217,139,000.
-Cowa LLC boosted its stake in shares of iShares S&P 400 MidCap ETF by 4,837.6% in the first quarter.
-Cowa LLC now owns 993,299 shares of the company’s stock valued at $4,817,000 after buying an additional 973,182 shares in the last quarter.
-Finally, Baird Financial Group Inc. boosted its stake in shares of iShares S&P 400 MidCap ETF by 208.3% in the second quarter.
-Baird Financial Group Inc. now owns 1,209,280 shares of the company’s stock valued at $273,576,000 after buying an additional 817,014 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in IJH.
+Ironwood Wealth Management LLC. lifted its position in shares of iShares S&P 400 MidCap ETF by 1.9% during the 1st quarter.
+Ironwood Wealth Management LLC. now owns 45,583 shares of the company’s stock valued at $12,232,000 after buying an additional 839 shares in the last quarter.
+Catalyst Capital Advisors LLC raised its stake in iShares S&P 400 MidCap ETF by 11.3% in the 1st quarter.
+Catalyst Capital Advisors LLC now owns 1,078,078 shares of the company’s stock valued at $289,291,000 after purchasing an additional 109,286 shares during the last quarter.
+Pacific Center for Financial Services raised its stake in iShares S&P 400 MidCap ETF by 2.8% in the 1st quarter.
+Pacific Center for Financial Services now owns 38,925 shares of the company’s stock valued at $10,445,000 after purchasing an additional 1,042 shares during the last quarter.
+Fisher Asset Management LLC raised its stake in iShares S&P 400 MidCap ETF by 7.2% in the 1st quarter.
+Fisher Asset Management LLC now owns 4,623 shares of the company’s stock valued at $1,241,000 after purchasing an additional 310 shares during the last quarter.
+Finally, Texas Permanent School Fund raised its stake in iShares S&P 400 MidCap ETF by 140.6% in the 1st quarter.
+Texas Permanent School Fund now owns 17,048 shares of the company’s stock valued at $4,575,000 after purchasing an additional 9,963 shares during the last quarter.

 Ishares S&P Midcap 400 Index Fund, formerly The iShares Core S&P Mid-Cap ETF (the Fund), seeks investment results that correspond to the price and yield performance, before fees and expenses, of the United States mid-cap stocks, as represented by the Standard & Poor’s MidCap 400 (the Underlying Index).